anushkrishnav/Issue-Watcher/README.md

 # Rouge Spammers with a mission to disrupt the peace of the valley ?
 Fear not we will STOMP the Spammers
 This tool was created to helps you to protect your project  from being spammed.
 <br> You can customise the ``` maxIssue```  to set the maximum count of active issue a contributor can have. <br>
-The project is currently a work in progress might have bugs if you do find bugs please report it [here](https://github.com/anushkrishnav/Issue-Watcher/issues)
+The project is currently a work in progress might have bugs if you do find bugs please report it [here](https://github.com/anushkrishnav/Issue-Watcher/issues) <br>
 <img src="img/botinaction.jpeg" height = "500px">
 ![]()